 Beyond rice, you can enjoy many side dishes with chicken korma.
 Naan is a great choice.
 This soft Indian flatbread is perfect for soaking up the rich sauce.
 Its slightly charred taste pairs nicely with the mild sweetness of the korma.

 Vegetable dishes give a nice balance to the creamy curry.
-You might try simple sautéed spinach with garlic.
+Also, you might try simple sautéed spinach with garlic.
 A light, crunchy salad with tangy dressing would also work well.
 Roasted broccoli with a bit of lemon juice surprisingly fits too.

 For a fancier meal, add different chutneys and pickles.
 These extras bring new flavors and textures to your meal.
 Just remember to pick sides that complement, but do not take over, the flavors of the korma.